 Students admitted to The Advanced Academy must have completed the necessary coursework to be considered on track in the College Preparatory Curriculum.
-Also required is a completed application that includes the written recommendation of their high school principal or guidance counselor, and the written consent of a parent or guardian.
+Also required is a completed application that includes the written recommendation of their high school principal or guidance counselor, and the written consent of a parent or guardian, and two teacher recommendations.